goncalomb/dotfiles/README.md

 [install-packages](bin/install-packages) | A utility to install some basic packages.
 [logdata](bin/logdata) | A script to log events and notes throughout the day.
 [sftp-upload](bin/sftp-upload) ([src](bin/src/sftp-upload/sftp-upload.php)) | A hacked together SFTP uploader script (probably not worth using).
-[socks-for-chrome](bin/socks-for-chrome) | Create a SOCKS proxy with a remote server and start an incognito Google Chrome instance on that proxy.

 ## License